gr8manbir/Manbir_den/Self_Driving_Car/CarND-Behavioral-Cloning-P3/writeup.md

 | Eleventh Layer    |  DENSE           |   hidden layer    |     From tenth layer        |     10  output                     |    ELU activation                           |
 | Twelth Layer      |  DENSE           |   output layer    |     From eleventh layer     |     1 steering angle prediction    |    NA                                       |

 Though dropout is not mentioned in NVIDIA paper, it was added to avoid overfitting.
 It also led to a better autonomous driving.
+The model can also be pictorially seen below.
+These images were taken from a graph shown by tensorboard
+![Part 1][image4]

+![Part 2][image5]

+![Part 3][image6]

 ---
 ## Data Augmentation and overfitting

 As the data provided was generic to a single video, the model might overfit.
 So two things were done to better train and avoid overfitting:

 1. For every image in a single batch, an extra image was added which is a flipped copy of the original image.
-Also the steering angle was compensated by multiplying by 1.0.
+Also the steering angle was compensated by multiplying by -1.0.

 2. Two dropouts were added in ninth and tenth layer.
 An improvement was seen in the autonomous driving.